-Program D-1.2: The City of Seaside shall designate convenience/specialty retail land use on its zoning map and provide standards for development within residential neighborhoods.
+Program D-1.2: The City of Seaside shall designate convenience/specialty retail land use on its zoning map and provide textual (and not graphic) standards for development within residential neighborhoods.

 Commercial Land Use Policy E-1: The City of Seaside shall coordinate the location and intensity of commercial areas at the former Fort Ord with transportation resources and in a manner which offers convenient access.